Resolving stellar populations, star formation, and interstellar medium conditions with JWST in a large spiral galaxy at $z\approx2$: Spectral fitting of NIRSpec MSA data

 As shown in Fig. \ref{fig:Nircam_RGB_and_prism}, the PRISM/CLEAR spectra of \target exhibit a prominent continuum emission (especially Clump-N, Clump-S, and Inter-Arm), in addition to numerous (spectrally unresolved) emission lines.
 We fit the full (continuum plus emission lines) spectra by means of the Penalized PiXel-Fitting code (\texttt{pPXF}; \citealt{Cappellari:2023}), which models continuum emission through a linear combination of simple stellar population (SSP) models, and emission lines by means of Gaussian components.
 We use stellar templates from the MILES SSP library \citep{Vazdekis:2010}, and constrain all emission lines to have the same kinematics (i.e., velocity and velocity dispersion).
 The line ratios of \oiii$\lambda$5007/\oiii$\lambda$4959 and \nii$\lambda$6584/\nii$\lambda$6548 are also fixed to 2.98 and 2.94, respectively, according to atomic physics prescriptions \citep[see][]{Osterbrock:2006}.
 The best-fit continuum emission is then used as a continuum input for the subsequent fitting of the emission lines.

-After this first fitting with \texttt{pPXF}, we subtract the best-fit continuum model from the data and perform a refined modeling of the emission lines only, with a custom \texttt{python} script to properly account for the poor and variable spectral resolution of the PRISM/CLEAR data (varying from R$\sim$30 at $\sim$1.1$\mu$m to R$\sim$400 at the reddest wavelength, see \citealt{Jakobsen:2022}), and accurately estimate the flux of the emission lines and the relative error.
+After this first fitting with \texttt{pPXF}, we subtract the best-fit continuum model from the data and perform a refined modeling of the emission lines only, with a custom \texttt{python} script to properly account for the poor and variable spectral resolution of the PRISM/CLEAR data (varying from R$\sim$30 at $\sim$1.1$\mu$m to R$\sim$400 at the reddest wavelength; see \citealt{Jakobsen:2022}), and accurately estimate the flux of the emission lines and the relative error.
 As done in the previous fitting with \texttt{pPXF}, we constrain all lines to the same velocity and fit \oiii\ and \nii\ line doublets with a fixed line ratio.
 To account for the varying spectral resolution of the PRISM data, we tie the velocity dispersion only between lines that are close in wavelength (e.g., \oiii\ and \hb).
-Moreover, due to the poor spectral resolution of PRISM data (i.e. $R$\,=\,100), \nii\ and \ha\ emission lines appear blended together.
-Since they are separately resolved in the medium-resolution spectra, and we are interested in estimating the \ha\ flux to compute the \ha\ equivalent width (EW(\ha), see Sect. \ref{sec:stellar_age}), we fix the \nii$\lambda$6584/\ha\ line ratio to the one measured in the corresponding G235M/F170LP data from the same shutter (if detected), otherwise to the one measured in the G235M/F170LP data from the adjacent shutter.
+Moreover, due to the poor spectral resolution of PRISM data (i.e., $R$\,=\,100), \nii\ and \ha\ emission lines appear blended together.
+Since they are separately resolved in the medium-resolution spectra and we aim to estimate the \ha\ flux for computing the \ha\ equivalent width (EW(\ha); see Sect. \ref{sec:stellar_age}), we fixed the \nii$\lambda$6584/\ha\ line ratio to either the value measured in the corresponding G235M/F170LP data from the same shutter (if detected) or to that measured in the G235M/F170LP data from the adjacent shutter.
 The \oiid\ and the \siid\ line doublets are also unresolved in the PRISM spectra.
 For simplicity, we fit each doublet with a single Gaussian component.